Octopus Inspired Optimization (OIO): A Hierarchical Framework for Navigating Protein Fitness Landscapes: Abstract

 \section{Abstract}

-Navigating the vast, rugged, and multi-modal fitness landscapes of protein sequences presents a formidable challenge for computational protein engineering, often trapping algorithms in suboptimal solutions.
-Existing methods struggle with the exploration-exploitation dilemma, failing to synergize global search with deep local refinement.
-To overcome this critical barrier, we introduce the Octopus Inspired Optimization (OIO), a novel hierarchical metaheuristic that mimics the octopus's unique neural architecture of centralized control and decentralized, parallel execution.
-OIO's "individual-tentacle-sucker" framework provides an intrinsic unification of global exploration and parallelized local exploitation, making it structurally ideal for complex combinatorial problems.
-We validated OIO's efficacy through a rigorous three-tiered experimental framework.
-On a real-world Green Fluorescent Protein (GFP) design benchmark, OIO surpassed a comprehensive suite of 15 competing metaheuristics, including 7 classic algorithms and 8 state-of-the-art methods from the past two years, delivering performance comparable only to a specialized local search algorithm.
-This success is explained by its fundamental strengths: OIO ranked first on the NK-Landscape benchmark, confirming its architectural suitability for protein-like fitness landscapes, and also ranked first on the gold-standard CEC2022 benchmark, demonstrating the raw power and efficiency of its optimization engine.
-OIO establishes a new, nature-inspired paradigm for protein engineering, offering a robust and powerful tool with significant potential for advancing therapeutic and enzymatic design.
+Navigating vast, rugged biological fitness landscapes to discover high-value functional patterns—such as optimal protein sequences—is a central challenge in health informatics.
+However, conventional algorithms often struggle with the exploration-exploitation dilemma, failing to synergize global search with deep local refinement, which leads to entrapment in suboptimal solutions.
+To overcome this barrier, we introduce Octopus Inspired Optimization (OIO), a novel hierarchical metaheuristic that mimics the octopus's unique neural architecture to intrinsically unify centralized global exploration and parallelized local exploitation.
+We validated OIO on a real-world protein engineering benchmark, where it surpassed 15 competing metaheuristics.
+This success is underpinned by OIO's architectural suitability for protein-like landscapes, confirmed by its top ranking on the NK-Landscape benchmark, and its powerful optimization engine, demonstrated by its first-place performance on the gold-standard CEC2022 benchmark.
+OIO thus provides a robust, nature-inspired computational tool for complex optimization problems in drug discovery and personalized medicine.